flashdesignory/todo-app-javascript/Readme.md

 Static elements of the of the todo app are hard-coded in the html file to minimize parsing and creation of elements.\
 Dynamic elements (the todo items) are added to the list element or removed from the list element, without re-rendering the entire list.\
-Similarely, applying filters will toggle `display:none;` and won't rebuild the list from state.
+Similarely, applying filters will toggle `display:none;` or `display:flex` of the todo items and won't rebuild the list from state.

 ## State Management